 Here’s what we’ll cover:

-If you are buying your first board, we suggest a deck that is proportional to your shoe size.
+We recommend starting with a deck width that is proportional to your shoe size.
 If you wear men’s size 6.5 to 9, start out with a deck width of 7.5 to 8.0 inches.
-If you wear shoes 9.5 or larger, get a deck between 8.0 and 8.5 inches.
-Those general guidelines give you a place to start.
+If you wear shoes 9.5 or larger, we recommend getting a deck between 8.0 and 8.5 inches.

 TIP: Don’t be afraid to try out different sizes to find out what works best for you.
 There’s no exact science about deck size – only personal preference.